fusion44/blitz_gui/packages/blitz_api_client/doc/LightningApi.md

 final int localFundingAmount = 56; // int | The amount of satoshis to commit to the channel. final String nodeURI = nodeURI_example; // String | The URI of the peer to open a channel with.
 Format: <pubkey>@<host>:<port>
-final int targetConfs = 56; // int | The block target for the funding transaction. final int pushAmountSat = 56; // int | The amount of sats to push to the peer
+final int targetConfs = 56; // int | The block target for the funding transaction. final int pushAmountSat = 56; // int | The amount of sats to push to the peer.

 try {
     final response = api.lightningOpenChannelLightningOpenChannelPost(localFundingAmount, nodeURI, targetConfs, pushAmountSat);